woodyrew/frontend-check/README.md

 ### Change browser

-The broswer defaults to `firefox` but can be changed with the following command and then locally as usual.
+The browser defaults to `firefox` but can be changed with the following command and then locally as usual.

 ```bash
 npm config set Nuxeo-website:browser chromium-browser